oorestisime/gatsby-source-instagram/README.md

 </div>

 Source plugin for sourcing data from Instagram.
-There are two ways to get information from profiles:
+There are three ways to get information from instagram:

 - scraping the homepage of the Instagram account.
 It can only get last 12 photos.
+- scraping a hashtag page.
 - querying the Instagram Graph Api using a provided `access_token`

 # Table of Contents